Queue-Fair/ruby/README.md

     sudo mkdir /opt/qfsettings
     sudo chmod 777 /opt/qfsettings
 ```
+and then set QueueFairConfig.settings_file_cache_location to match.

 Note: The settings folder can go anywhere, but for maximum security this should not be in your web root.
 The executable permission is needed on the folder so that the Adapter can examine its contents.
 You can see your Queue-Fair settings in the Portal File Manager - they are updated when you hit Make Live.
-For optimum performance, consider placing the cache folder on a Ramdisk.
+For optimum performance, consider placing the cache folder on a small Ramdisk.

 **3.** **IMPORTANT:** Make sure the system clock on your webserver is accurately set to network time!
 On unix systems, this is usually done with the ntp package.
 It doesn't matter which timezone you are using.
 For Debian/Ubuntu: